oracle-livelabs/apex/online-book-store-app/10-add-user/10-add-user.md

 ### Objectives

 - Create a User Profile Page
-- Add Navigation bar Entries to include links to the user profile and other pages.
+- Add Navigation Bar Entries to include links to the user profile and other pages.
 - Create and manage forms to update user details and reset passwords.
 - Implement RESTful Services to handle user profile pictures and integrate these services into the application.